Besharamcode

 Key Takeaways:

-• Virtualize long lists with react-window.
+• rtualize long lists with react-window.

-• Monitor performance using React DevTools.
+• nitor performance using React DevTools.

 Implement these strategies, and your React app will run faster and more efficiently!